speardragon/speardragon.github.io/_posts/Computer Science/Data structure and algorithm with Python/2022-05-16-[자료구조와 알고리즘] Dynamic Programming.md

 There are usually two equivalent ways to implement a dynamic-programming approach.

 <mark>The first approach is top-down with memoization.</mark> In this approach, we write the procedure recursively in a natural manner, but modified to save the result to each subproblem (usually in an array or hash table).
 The procedure now first checks to see whether it has previously solved this subproblem.

 If so, it returns the saved value, saving further computation at this level; if not, the procedure computes the value in the usual manner.
 We say that the recursive procedure has been memoized;

-- it "remembers" what results it has cimputed previously.
+- it "remembers" what results it has computed previously.

 <br>
 한 size의 문제를 조금씩 줄여나간다.